 My interest in functional health and nutrition began in 2010.

 In January of that year, my son was diagnosed with Asperger’s Syndrome (on the autism spectrum).
-This diagnosis came after years of immense struggles with attention, communication, and emotional, behavioral, and mood regulation.
+This diagnosis came after years of immense struggles with social development and emotional, behavioral, and mood regulation.

 As I began researching autism therapies, I learned about biomedical autism treatments.
-A short while later, we began making changes to my son’s diet, and also incorporated supplements known to support brain function and mood.
+A short while later, we began making changes to my son’s diet, and also incorporated beneficial supplements for brain function and mood.

-To make a long story short, my son has benefited greatly from various holistic treatment approaches.
+To make a long story short, my son has benefited greatly from nutrition-based treatment approaches.
 Ultimately, dietary modifications and nutritional supplements targeted to his biochemistry have made a tremendous difference for him.
 Today, he is a healthy, happy college student who is enjoying life and has big goals for his future!

 Over the years, I’ve met hundreds of people – both children and adults – facing similar struggles.

-As a moderator of many in-person and online support groups, I’ve had the opportunity to meet and interact with countless families of kids with exceptional needs, as well as adults living with mental illness.
+As a moderator of many in-person and online special needs support groups, I’ve had the opportunity to meet countless parents of kids living with physical and mental health issues, as well as adults navigating these issues for themselves.
 Sharing my family’s experience, and hearing about the experiences of others I’ve met along the way, opened my eyes.
-I began to see the ineffectiveness of many conventional treatments for people with neurodevelopmental, behavioral, and mental health conditions.
-In addition, I saw firsthand how difficult it is for them to find the right support.
+I began to see the ineffectiveness of many conventional treatment approaches.
+In addition, I saw firsthand how difficult it is for people to find the right support.

 As a result, I knew I needed to become a part of the solution.

 Due to the shortage of practitioners providing effective holistic support for mental and behavioral health, I returned to grad school for a Master’s degree in Holistic Nutrition.
-In 2020, after completing my degree, I opened my nutrition practice offering science-based, individualized nutrition therapy with a mission of helping my clients feel, learn, and live better.
+In 2020, after completing my degree, I opened my nutrition practice offering evidence-based, functional nutrition and health coaching with a mission of helping other families like mine avoid the struggles we experienced.
+Since then, I’ve had the opportunity to work with many parents as well as adult clients on effective nutritional interventions for both physical and mental health conditions.